digitalbazaar/authorize-access-token-middleware/README.md

 * Optional authorization (that is, if you use this middleware, an access token is required).
-* Automatically decripting access tokens (although you can decrypt them in the `decodeClaims` callback).
+* Automatically decrypting access tokens (although you can decrypt them in the `verify` callback).
 * DPoP / proof of possession header functionality.

 ## Security